 My co-authors Hermann Orth and Ulrich Weidmann are also presenting the paper at the Transportation Research Board Annual Meeting: A Level-based Approach to Public Transport Network Planning; Session 514: Public Transportation Planning and Development: Food for Thought on Networks Design, Accessibility, and Investment Policy Tuesday, January 13, 2015 8:00AM – 9:45AM Convention Center, 149.

-Here’s a link to the full paper: A Level-based Approach to Public Transport Network Planning (forthcoming)
+Here’s a link to my slides: A Level-based Approach to Public Transport Network Planning

 London Transport Museum Depot in Acton